-- Secure, private EastNet internet connection to each school with a direct link to the National Education Network. - Managed firewalling running Unified threat management (UTM) that provides restrictions on download of software, apps and file types from known compromised sites. - Foundation DDoS mitigation service, security analysts carefully monitor the patterns of traffic across the network. - Enhanced web filtering provided to all EastNet sites as standard. - Optional SSL decryption available on web traffic to allow for greater visibility of sites being accessed and requested. - Antivirus package provided as part of EastNet Connection.
+- Secure, private internet connection to each school with a direct link to the National Education Network. - Managed firewalling running Unified threat management (UTM) that provides restrictions on download of software, apps and file types from known compromised sites.

+- Foundation Distributed Denial of Service (DDoS) mitigation service, security analysts carefully monitor the patterns of traffic across the network. - Enhanced web filtering provided to all EastNet sites as standard. - Optional SSL decryption available on web traffic to allow for greater visibility of sites being accessed and requested. - Antivirus package provided as part of EastNet Connection.